a1225809/univie-itm/README.txt

                 and "javac -version" from the commandline
     * call "./ant.sh -p" (Linux/MacOSX/cygwin) or "ant.bat -p" (Windows shell)
         to get a list of all possible build goals.
+    * call "./ant.sh" to build your sources.

-See the wiki for further information!
+See the Moodle for further information!